-1.5 Legislation requires that the Core Strategy must be consistent with national and regional policy.
-The government has announced that it intends to revoke RPG10 and the draft Regional Spatial Strategy and also the saved policies of the Joint Replacement Structure Plan (2002).
-In accordance with national advice North Somerset Council has established a locally identified housing requirement up to 2026.
-The housing target for North Somerset is based on independent advice commissioned by the council and produced in October 2010.
+1.5 Legislation requires that the Core Strategy must be consistent with national policy.
+The housing requirement for North Somerset is based on independent advice commissioned by the council and produced in September 2013.

 Figure 2: Core Strategy programme

 Evidence base